ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 determine which HSM was used to generate the subject key, whether this device adheres to certain jurisdiction policies (such as FIPS mode) and the constraints applied to the key (such as whether is it extractable).

-For relatively simple HSM devices such as TPM-like devices, storage properties such as Extractable may always be true for all keys since the devices is not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
-However, more complex HSM devices require a more complex key attestation format that encompases the mutability of these attributes.
+For relatively simple HSM devices such as TPM-like devices, storage properties such as "extractable" may always be true for all keys since the devices is not capable of key export and so the attestation could be essentially a hard-coded template asserting these immutable attributes.
+However, more complex HSM devices require a more complex key attestation format that encompaseses the mutability of these attributes.
-Also, the client requesting the key attestation might wish to scope-down the content of the key attestation, for example maybe the HSM contains many keys and only a certain subset are relevant for attesting the given transaction, or maybe only certain claims are relevant.
+Also, the client requesting the key attestation might wish to scope-down the content of the key attestation as the HSM contains many keys and only a certain subset are relevant for attesting a given transaction, or only certain claims are relevant.
-Lack of ability to scope-down the key attestation contents could, in some scenarios, constitute a grave privacy violation.
+Lack of ability to scope-down the key attestation contents could, in some scenarios, constitute a privacy violation.
 This motivates the design choice for a key attestation request mechanism.
-The same objective could have been accomplished via a selective disclosure mechanism, however since an attestation request is necessary anyway to transmit an attestation nonce to the HSM, a standardized request format fits the usecase better and is generally simpler.
+The same objective could have been accomplished via a selective disclosure mechanism.
+However, since a request is necessary to transmit the attestation nonce to the HSM, a standardized request format fits the use case better and is generally simpler.